vmargb/lookahead/README.md

 # 🔍 Look Ahead

-A fast, keyboard-friendly browser extension that helps you **navigate search results smarter and faster** — directly from the address bar.
+A fast, keyboard-friendly browser extension that intelligently **navigates search results while you sit back and relax** — directly from the address bar.

 > No more clutter.
 Get to the best result in one go.